folofse/androw/react-native-androw/README.md

 The problem is that a shadows does not work with React Native in Android.
 This view takes its children's, creates a bitmap representation, blur it and color it to styles shadow values like in iOS

+## Whats new
+Verison 0.0.31
+* Added support for React Native 0.60.x and Android X

+Verison 0.0.30
+* Fixed shadow render problem with multiple Androw views and multiple image elements.

 ## Limitations

-* Not tested with lists and animations
 * Android has a bitmap limitation of 2048x2048, but this might depend on API version.
 * This plugin uses Software layer and might experience performance issues.